MyGitHubSite/RoboND-Project4-Follow-Me/READMe.md

     def bilinear_upsample(input_layer):
         output_layer = BilinearUpSampling2D((2, 2))(input_layer)
         return output_layer

-The decoder block calculates the separable convolution layer of the concatenated bilinear upsample of the smaller input layer with the larger input layer.
-This structure mimics the use of skip connections by having the larger decoder block input layer act as the skip connection.
-Skip connections allow the network to retain spatial information from prior layers that were lost in subsequent convolution layers.
-Skip layers use the output of one layer as the input to another layer.
-By using information from multiple image sizes, the model is able to make more precise segmentation decisions.

-    def decoder_block(small_ip_layer, large_ip_layer, filters):
-        upsample = bilinear_upsample(small_ip_layer)
-        concat = layers.concatenate([upsample, large_ip_layer])
-        c1 = separable_conv2d_batchnorm(concat, filters=filters, strides=1)
-        output_layer = c1
-        return output_layer

 Each decoder layer is able to reconstruct a little bit more spatial resolution from the layer before it.
 The final decoder layer will output a layer the same size as the original model input image, which will be used for guiding the quadcopter.